Bingurrr/Bingurrr/README.md

 - **FOSCAR – Autonomous Driving Club**
   (2022.09 ~ 2024.02)
   Active member of FOSCAR, a university autonomous driving club.
 Contributed to the development of perception, path planning, and control systems for a 1/10-scale autonomous vehicle platform.

-- **World Solar Challenge 2025 – SNU Solo Team**
-  Strategy Team Member
-  Participating in the global solar car race representing Seoul National University.
-In charge of real-time telemetry, route optimization, and energy management strategies for a solar-powered vehicle.

 ---